postcss/postcss/docs/guidelines/plugin.md

 }
 ```

-You must set your plugin name in `plugin` options.

 ### 3.2.
 Use `result.warn` for warnings

 Do not print warnings by `console.warn`, because some PostCSS runner may has